Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 Instance status check

-- Failure to boot the operating system
+- Failure to boot the operating system (OS).

-- Failure to mount the volumes correctly
+- Failure to correctly mount the volumes.

-- Exhausted CPU and memory
+- Exhausted CPU and memory.

-- Kernel panic
+- Kernel panic.

 Resolution

-Failure to boot the operating system
+Failure to boot the OS

-If the system logs contain boot errors, then see My EC2 Linux instance failed the instance status check due to operating system issues.
-How do I troubleshoot this?
+If the system logs contain boot errors, then see How do I troubleshoot an EC2 Linux instance that failed the instance status check due to operating system issues?

-Failure to mount the volumes correctly
+Failure to correctly mount the volumes

 [FAILED] Failed to mount / See 'systemctl status mnt-nvme0n1p1.mount' for details.
 [DEPEND] Dependency failed for Local File Systems.